 8.)
 Listen.
 Let them speak without interruption.
 Try hard to really hear what they are saying.
 Respond, “I appreciate you coming to me.
 Your effort to acknowledge your mistake means a lot to me.
 I still need some time.
 Please understand.”

 9.)
 Try to let it go.
 Give your friends breaks when you can.
 Please don’t dwell on it.
-“Thanks for the apology, I already rolled it off my shoulder.”
+“Thanks for the apology.
+I already rolled it off my shoulder.”
 “I appreciate your kind words, now let’s move past this together.”

 10.)
 Move on.
 “The letter of apology you sent shows me that you accept your mistake and that it was wrong of you to tell Mary about my crush on her.
 Thank you for being honest with me, and I hope our friendship continues for years to come.”

 After an apology has been communicated and accepted, it’s generally best for the relationship to move on.
-Connect with that person in the manner you did prior to the need for an apology.
+Connect with that person in the manner you did before the need for an apology.
 Good face-to-face communication can help.
-In our world of text messages, emails, and social media posts, sometimes the nuances of communications can be lost.
+Sometimes, the nuances of communications can be lost in our world of text messages, emails, and social media posts.
 When there’s a conflict, try to make every effort to communicate in person.
 If that’s not possible, pick up a phone.
 Two-way communication in real-time can solve a lot of problems.

 One other important note, don’t wait too long to make a good apology and don’t take too long to accept an apology.
 Life is short.
 Say you’re sorry, accept the apology, and move on to bigger and better things.
 You’ll be glad you did.